techtraits/techtraits-blog/_posts/2011-10-02-iphone-sdk-tabbars.markdown

 <h3>Step 2: Create a project</h3>

-Select File &gt; New Project or Apple Key + Shft + N to bring up the new project menu.
-Select the Applications item of the IPhone OS section from the menu on the left, and select Window Based Application from the icons on the right.
+Select File &gt; New Project or Apple Key + Shift + N to bring up the new project menu.
+Select the Applications item of the iPhone OS section from the menu on the left, and select Window Based Application from the icons on the right.
 When prompted enter a project name, I have used TabBar in the sample code.
 You should have two files TabBarAppDelegate.h and TabBarAppDelegate.m.
 (See Figure 1)